Mandatory blood testing

 To apply, eligible applicants must:

-- Submit the form to the local Medical Officer of Health in the respondent’s local health unit no more than seven days after the occurrence.
-If the deadline falls on a Saturday, Sunday or holiday, the deadline is extended by one day.
+- Submit the form to the Medical Officer of Health in the respondent’s local public health unit (PHU) no more than 30 calendar days after the occurrence

 After you submit your application

-- screen your application to make sure it meets the requirements of the Act
+The local PHU will screen your application to make sure it meets the requirements of the Act.
+If it does, the local PHU will:

-- attempt to contact the respondent and request that the respondent voluntarily provide a blood sample for testing
+- attempt to contact the respondent and request that they voluntarily provide a blood sample for testing.

-- begin and complete a hearing within seven days of receiving an application from a local Medical Officer of Health
+The CCB must begin and complete a hearing within five business days of receiving an application from a local public health unit.

-The board will provide a copy of the board's decision and any order made by the board to:
+The CCB will provide a copy of their decision, and any orders made, to:

 - the applicant